methompson/docker-redirect/readme.md

-# Docker Redirect
+# HTTP Redirect
-## An HTTP redirection container
+## An HTTP redirection docker container

 The purpose of this project is to provide a simple Docker container that runs Nginx that redirects HTTP requests to HTTPS.
 The configuration file does 1 operation: takes the request uri and provides a 301 redirection to the same uri with HTTPS.